 The need of the hour!

-Environmental Impact Assessment (EIA) is a tool, that is fast growing to be the most useful and the most important tool in developmental projects to prevent/mitigate damage to the environment as much as possible.
+Environmental Impact Assessment (EIA) is a tool, that is fast growing to be a useful and widely accepted tool in developmental projects to prevent/mitigate damage to the environment as much as possible.

 As the name suggests, it is an all out study on all possible effects a project can have on the environment surrounding it, and the environment of places it is connected to in any direct way like rivers etc.